apiad/jsonapi/Readme.md

 Contributions are highly appreciated.
 Just fork and submit a pull request.
 All contributors will be granted credit on the following list:

 * Alejandro Piad ([@apiad](https://github.com/apiad))

+## Changelog

+### In the roadmap

+* Support for method's arguments, including complex objects
+* Support for some meta commands (e.g., list's count)
+* Support for operators ?? (e.g. exists, unsure about this)

+### v0.1

+* Basic layout of the API
+* Main features
+  * Simple attribute and method based navigation
+  * Automatic serialization to a JSON compatible object
+* Basic documentation